lzhao-virevol/hcv_lineage-awareness/README.md

 These animations contain networks generated using the 1-step and k-step approach introduced in Campo et al. 2014 [DOI: https://doi.org/10.1186/1471-2164-15-S5-S4]

-The k parameter is the number of pairwise differences between the haplotypes(nodes) within the network.
-The colour of the nodes indicate the sample that haplotype came from.
+The k parameter is the maximum number of pairwise differences between the haplotypes(nodes) within the connected network.
+The colour of the nodes indicate the sample that the haplotypes came from.

 The one component k value is the minimum k value that links the entire network into one component.

-The animations show the changing networks as the current k value connecting the haplotypes (nodes) increase to the one component k.
+The animations show the changing networks as the current k value increases to the one component k.